CSNN Distance Education | Academic Integrity Policy

 In connection with any graded work, you may not use AI to do any of the following:

-6. The One Thing You Can Use AI For
+6. Where You Can Use AI

 Allowed: decorative AI-generated imagery